How squat mobility impacts performance

 One of the biggest misconceptions I see and hear when working with various fitness coaches is that there is a certain way to squat and certain keys to proper squat mobility.
 Knees must be positioned in a certain spot, feet must be pointed a certain direction, and coaches try to force their athletes to squat in these exact positions.

 Unfortunately, I’ve seen this wreck serious havoc on the health and performance of so many athletes whose coach put them in the exact wrong position based on their unique anatomical variations.

 It is time to put an end to these “rules” of what every athlete’s squat should look like.
-It is time for us all to do a better job on individualizing the squat technique each and every athlete we work with uses.
+It is time for us all to do a better job of individualizing the squat technique every athlete we work with uses.

 When we do this, we will set out athletes up for better success in the gym and less risk of them dealing with injuries sidelining them from further improving their fitness.